 Many of us don’t know much of an idea about what a sealant is and where to apply it, so here we will talk about which sealant should be used to seal a PVC window it uPVC windows should always be sealed with Neutral Cure Low Modulus Sealants.

 Post your Requirement

-Neutral Cure Sealants– Neutral silicone sealants release alcohol as they cure, and has almost no smell.
-They have much better adhesive properties for a greater number of materials including PVC-U, most other plastics, glass, aluminium, lead, stone and masonry.
-It cures with atmospheric moisture and skins over in about 30 minutes, and leaves a shiny finish.
+Neutral silicone sealants release alcohol as they cure, and have almost no smell.
+They have much better adhesive properties for a greater number of materials including PVC-U, most other plastics, glass, aluminum, lead, stone, and masonry.
+It cures with atmospheric moisture and skins over in about 30 minutes and leaves a shiny finish.

-Low Modulus Sealant– A low modulus sealant will require low force to stretch it so it has better elasticity and flexibility for movement.
-In the building industry is usually considered that linear contraction and expansion is high so low modulus sealants are more acceptable.
+A low modulus sealant will require low force to stretch it so it has better elasticity and flexibility for movement.
+In the building industry is usually considered that linear contraction and expansion are high so low modulus sealants are more acceptable.